ideas-labo/aspiration-study/README.md

 ## Introduction

 Configurable software systems can be tuned for better performance.
-Leveraging on some Pareto optimizers, recent work has shifted from tuning for a single, time-related performance objective to two intrinsically different objectives that assess distinct performance aspects of the system, each with varying aspirations to be satisfied, e.g., ``the latency is less than 10s'' while ``the memory usage is no more than 1GB''.
+Leveraging on some Pareto optimizers, recent work has shifted from tuning for a single, time-related performance objective to two intrinsically different objectives that assess distinct performance aspects of the system, each with varying aspirations to be satisfied, e.g., *the latency is less than 10s* while *the memory usage is no more than 1GB*.
 Before we design better optimziers, a crucial engineering decision to make therein is how to handle the performance requirements with clear aspirations in the tuning process.
 For this, the community takes two alternative optimization models: either quantifying and incorporating the aspirations into the search objectives that guide the tuning, or not considering the aspirations during the search but purely using them in the later decision-making process only.
 However, despite being a crucial decision that determines how an optimizer can be designed and tailored, there is a rather limited understanding of which optimization model should be chosen under what particular circumstance, and why.
 In this paper, we seek to close this gap.
 We do that through a comprehensive empirical study that covers 15 combinations of the state-of-the-art performance requirement patterns that quantify the aspirations, four types of aspiration space, three Pareto optimizers, and eight real-world systems/environments, leading to 1,296 cases of investigation.
 Our findings reveal that (1) the realism of aspirations is the key factor that determines whether they should be used to guide the tuning; (2) the given patterns and the position of the given realistic aspirations in the objective landscape are less important for the choice, but they do matter to the extents of improvement; (3) the available tuning budget can also influence the choice for unrealistic aspirations but it is insignificant under realistic ones.

 ## Code